ErikHartman/BMEN35/README.md

 - Creating a sparse neural network from a graph.
 - Analyzing the importance of features using SHAP (Shapley Additive Explanations)

-The notebook is structured for Google Collab.
+The notebook is structured for Google Colab.
 You could also create your own python environment and pip install all the necessary packages if you want to run it locally.

+All the data files exist in the /data directory.
+If you're on Colab, download these files from the GitHub repo and upload them to /contents/ in Colab.
+If you clone the repo and run locally, rename the paths in the notebook appropriately.

 I left markdown notes for where you're supposed to do something.
 Comments are there for your understanding and may contain minor tasks.